fast-programmer/outboxer/README.md

 ## Background

-Outboxer is an ActiveRecord implementation of the transactional outbox pattern for PostgreSQL and MySQL databases.
+Outboxer is a Rails 7 implementation of the transactional outbox pattern.

 ## Setup